 The ELISA test or Enzyme-linked immunosorbent assay test is a blood test for Lyme disease.
 It detects the presence of the antibodies made by the body's immune system against the bacteria.

 This is a reasonably accurate test but it’s not perfect and sometimes gives a false- positive or negative result.
 This is true especially if it is administered too early and the antibodies are not yet present.

-The Western Blot test is given after the ELISA test, usually if there is a positive ELISA result.
+The Western Blot test is often given after the ELISA test if the ELISA test produces a positive result.
 This test is more accurate at detecting proteins of antibodies in the blood than the ELISA test.
 It is also an option if the ELISA test is negative but there is strong evidence that the patient has Lyme disease.

 This test is considered more accurate than the ELISA test because it’s qualitative.
 It looks specifically for the antigens Borrelia burgdorferi in the immune system.
 It not only measures your immune response, it evaluates it for exactly what it contains.